ChilloutCharles/BrainFlowsIntoVRChat/model/intent/README.md

 ## Prerequisites
 1. Rerun this command at the base directory to install needed depedencies: `python -m pip install -r requirements.txt`
+2. Change to directory `model/intent` while doing the next steps.

 ## Recording your Brainwaves
 1. Determine the amount of actions you'd like to record (optional: sessions per action.
 Default is 2)